The English Editions of the Documents of Vatican II

 Thus the battle with theological dissidence within the post-conciliar Church was already well joined by the mid 1970’s.

 Had it not been for a kind note from Dr. Peterman, I would have continued to think the state of the editions of Vatican II has remained unchanged since that time, but not so.
 In 1990, Norman P. Tanner put together an immense two-volume work of some 2,500 pages entitled Decrees of the Ecumenical Councils, which includes the official documents of every ecumenical council from Nicaea through Vatican II.
 It appears to have been published both by Sheed & Ward and Georgetown University Press, and new copies of the two-volume set are still available, though they cost over $150.
 This edition is particularly valuable in that the Latin and the English texts appear on facing pages and the translation is reportedly the best of the bunch.
 Clearly this should be the first choice for a scholarly study of the texts, despite Tanner's decision to employ inclusive language.

 At some point in the past ten years, the Vatican added the documents of Vatican II in multiple languages, including English, to its web site (www.vatican.va).
-A quick check of these texts suggests that they may have been modified slightly from whichever of the pre-existing translations the Vatican thought best.
-Whatever the case, the texts supplied in the CatholicCulture.org library are the same as those on the Vatican web site.
+According to Fr.
+Dominic Garner, who has carefully checked a number of these texts, the English translations are taken from the Gonzales edition, mentioned above as commissioned by the NCWC and published by the Daughters of St. Paul.
+The texts supplied in the CatholicCulture.org library are the same as those on the Vatican web site.
 In the commentaries which follow, all quotations will be taken from these digital texts.